-The vehicle may have Standard Flooded, Enhanced Flooded or AGM batteries as factory fit.
-Higher capacity batteries are available as standard production options and Special Vehicle Options offer AGM technology for heavy PTO and deep cycling applications.
+The vehicle may have Enhanced Flooded or AGM batteries as factory fit.
+Higher capacity batteries are available as standard production options and Special Vehicle Options offer AGM technology for heavy electrical load and deep cycling applications.
 Before installing additional electrical equipment check that the battery capacity, technology type, harness load capability and charging system output are suitable for the extra load.

-Refer to: 4.6 Battery Systems Power and Connectivity Usage Recommendations table.
+Refer to: 4.5 Battery Systems Power and Connectivity Usage Recommendations table.